|

 And a quote whose author's name will remain anonymous:

-The late Dennis Waite has this to say about the above:
+The late Dennis Waite, in his book, Back to the Truth: 5000 Years of Advaita has this to say about the above:

-To which I whole-heartedly concur.
-The above quotes are full of such naivete, buzz-words, and spiritual slogans it would take another article to fully discuss.
+No doubt, the above quotes are full of such naivete, buzz-words, and spiritual slogans it would take another article to fully discuss.
 Here is the problem.
-The spiritual life is hard.
-It is not the fault of the path, it is the 'fault' of samsara.
+The spiritual life is hard - or has been traditionally conceived to be hard.
+It is not the fault of the path, they say, it is the 'fault' of samsara.
 It is a complex, difficult labyrinth, and it takes time and effort and grace to be liberated from it - not that we are going anywhere!
 So, a part of all of us rebels against this truth, and has our tantrums, dismayed that it is so hard.
 And so we have a crop of teachers in every generation that are happy to tell us that they have discovered something unknown before, a loop hole, and that it is actually very easy.
 They appeal to the part of us that is tired, in despair, and frustrated.
 Wouldn't it be nice.

 And: